meeeyuh/meeeyuh.github.io/about.md

 <details>
 <summary>🏆 My Disc Golf Journey</summary>
 <h2>My Disc Golf Journey</h2>
-I’ve been competing in professional tournaments the past few years, constantly pushing myself to **play the course, not the competition** — though that’s easier said than done!
+I’ve been competing in professional tournaments the past few years, constantly pushing myself to <i>play the course, not the competition</i> — though that’s easier said than done!

 My goal is rarely to win (though, let’s be honest, that’s nice too 🥹), but to become the best version of myself through the sport.
 Disc golf has taught me patience, adaptability, and how to stay present.